TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

  L_1 = x_1  +3x_2 -  2x_3, \quad L_2 = 3x_1 +7 x_2  -2x_3,
 $$

-for the expressions on the left sides of the first two equations.
+for the expressions on the left-hand sides of the first two equations.
 Then the given equations are:

 $$